 Pre-intervention morphologic and functional echo characteristics of neonates with critical left heart obstruction: a Congenital Heart Surgeons Society (CHSS) inception cohort study

-Large multi-institutional study, describe the distribution of the functional and morphological spectrum in patients with critical left-sided heart disease; Slieker MG, et al.; Eur Heart J Cardiovasc Imaging 2019.
+A large multi-institutional study, describe the distribution of the functional and morphological spectrum in patients with critical left-sided heart disease; Slieker MG, et al.; Eur Heart J Cardiovasc Imaging 2019.

 Fetal interventions for congenital heart disease